Geert-Jan77/sidecutters/README.md

 - The choice of the Side Cutter icon is not a coincidence, a wiring diagram should include the length of all wires because someone in your organisation has to cut them.
 - The electrical drawings are easy to read: The wiring diagram has pages and columns, wires continue from one page to another.
 - Wires are drawn in the real color they have due to color coding.
 - It should take no longer than a few minutes to draw a complete system.
-Automatic drawing and easy scetching are of key importance.
+Automatic drawing and easy sketching are of key importance.

 ## How?
 The software is licensed GPL/LGPL version 2.
 The Compiler is gcc 11.2.0, not Microsoft Visual Studio and the project is written in C, not in C#.